 for thirteen episodes over two series, from August 2001 to September 2002.
 A telemovie, Russell Coight's Celebrity Challenge

 , followed in 2004.

-Russell Coight (a technically uncredited Glenn Robbins) is a self-proclaimed "outback man" who travels the outback in a four-wheel drive, usually transporting tourists or helping out mates, usually causing some kind of disaster in the process.
+Russell Coight (a technically uncredited Glenn Robbins) is a self-proclaimed "outback man" who travels the outback in a four-wheel drive, sometimes transporting tourists or helping out mates, and always causing some kind of disaster in the process.